monastri/monastri.github.io/notes-psychology-anthropology-linguistics-culture.md

 ## What is this?

-This is the "psychology, anthropology, and linguistics" section of [this notebook](https://monastri.github.io/).
+This is the "psychology, anthropology, linguistics and culture" section of [this notebook](https://monastri.github.io/).

 <a name="#overview"></a>